 Like calcium, manganese is a naturally-occurring element commonly found in minerals; often in combination with iron.
 It can be found in soil, water, air, and many of the foods we eat, like seeds and nuts.
-In the U.S., the manganese levels in the soil can vary greatly by location (see map).
-And depending on where your drinking water comes from, there’s a good chance it contains trace quantities of manganese, as well.
+In the U.S. manganese levels in the soil can vary greatly by location (see map).
+Depending on where your drinking water comes from there’s a good chance it contains trace quantities of manganese.
 Consumed in small amounts, manganese is an essential nutrient for maintaining a healthy body, just like calcium and iron.

-The U.S. Environmental Protection Agency (EPA) has provided guidance for acceptable levels of manganese in drinking water, measured in milligrams per liter (mg/L), for many years.
-But no regulatory limit has ever been set, and many communities (mostly in rural areas) don’t test their drinking water’s manganese level at all.
-This is mainly because manganese was viewed for decades as more of a nuisance issue when it came to drinking water, often turning water brown and staining sinks and fixtures with black deposits, but any health impacts were largely unknown.
+The U.S. Environmental Protection Agency (EPA) has provided guidance for acceptable levels of manganese in drinking water, measured in milligrams per liter (mg/L).
+No regulatory limit has ever been set, therefore many communities (mostly in rural areas) don’t test their drinking water’s manganese level.
+This is mainly because manganese was viewed for decades as more of a nuisance issue, often turning water brown and staining sinks and fixtures with black deposits, but any health impacts were largely unknown.

-High Levels of Manganese in Drinking Water Could Have Long-Term Health Consequences
+High Levels of Manganese in Drinking Water may have Long-Term Health Consequences

 Conventional treatments for managing manganese in drinking water supplies range from phosphate treatment to oxidation and filtration methods.
 For low concentrations of manganese, a sequestering process that uses phosphate compounds is a simple and inexpensive solution.